 c.
-Effective during the first pay period of leave calendar year 2012, Subsection 6.b. applies except that employees may choose to retain up to ten days of accrued sick leave.
+It is understood by the parties that Subsection 6.b. applies except that employees may choose to retain up to ten days of accrued sick leave.
 The choice to retain or not retain sick leave cannot be made retroactively, and saved days will be measured based on accrued sick leave available at the commencement of the absence.
 Saved days may be used by employees at any time during the first 12 weeks of the six month entitlement to leave without pay with benefits.
 Such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits.
 Days saved and requested for intermittent or reduced-time absences for periods less than two consecutive weeks after the first 12 weeks of the six month entitlement to leave without pay with benefits will be reviewed for approval under the provisions of Article 12.
 Such use will not be counted against the six month entitlement to leave without pay with benefits.